Regulatory actions for Jan. 29, 2026

 Jan.
 29, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: CSD Labs, Nextbiomedical, Spectrum Dynamics.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Biogen, Drug Farm, Glaukos, Guerbet, Immix , Johnson & Johnson, Shorla.

 Briefs